thunderbird/webext-docs/cookies.rst

    :label: Return type (`Promise`_)

    .. api-member::
-      :type: :ref:`cookies.Cookie`
+      :type: :ref:`cookies.^cookie`

       Contains details about the cookie that's been set.
-If setting failed for any reason, this will be "null", and :ref:`runtime.lastError` will be set.
+If setting failed for any reason, this will be "null", and :ref:`runtime.last^error` will be set.

    .. _Promise: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise